 Microgrids are usually established in one of two distinct forms.
 The first of these is a microgrid that is located entirely one specific site, probably controlled by a utility customer (hence the term customer microgrid) and the second type is a microgrid formed from a segment of the regulated grid, incorporating a number of technologies situated at different locations.

 As the world moves towards renewable energy generation and acts to counter climate change, microgrids offer a range of benefits which can provide assistance both locally and nationally in terms of the environmental benefits, economic advantages and increased efficiency.
-In fact, some countries are helping this process by establishing organisations that act as an interface between communities and businesses interested in establishing microgrids and related government departments.
+In fact, some countries are helping this process by establishing organizations that act as an interface between communities and businesses interested in establishing microgrids and related government departments.
 Here are seven ways in which microgrids can help deliver the clean and reliable energy we need in the future.

 Improving local energy delivery

 Most microgrids are developed using an initial design or plan that sets out how local energy is going to be delivered to the community.
-The organisation developing the plan could be a city administration, an academic institution, a business park or a community energy group.
-The plan will set a number of objectives and identify which locations are best suited to realising those objectives.
+The organization0 developing the plan could be a city administration, an academic institution, a business park or a community energy group.
+The plan will set a number of objectives and identify which locations are best suited to realizing those objectives.
 It will also set out how to assess the suitability of these locations and what may be needed in terms of financing and resources in order to construct and/or install the necessary infrastructure.
 Some academic institutions such as MIT are actively involved in researching microgrid design, for example by helping to produce and develop microgrid planning tools.

 Local control of the microgrid means that there is more choice with regard to what energy generating technologies are used.
-This means there is more opportunity to improve energy efficiency of buildings included in the microgrid, reducing carbon emissions and lowering costs.
+This means there is more opportunity to improve the energy efficiency of buildings included in the microgrid, reducing carbon emissions and lowering costs.

 Microgrids can help to guard against power outages [Image Source: Lisa Williams, Flickr]